Acute Spinal Cord Injury

 - Secure the pool with fencing and a gate when it is not being used.

 - Use a correct helmet that is secured with a chin strap while bicycling, skateboarding, roller-skating, and during any other high-risk activities such as four-wheeling or motorcycle riding.

 - Only use a helmet with a sticker stating that it meets the standards set by the U.S. Consumer Product Safety Commission (CPSC).
-Have the CPSC sticker displayed inside the helmet, and in a location obvious to consumers.

 - Trampoline injuries affect young kids.
 About 66% of injuries occur in children between ages 6 and 14.
 And 15% of injuries are reported in children younger than 6 years old.
 For children using trampolines: